pdl/jtl/spec/draft.md

 The JSON value types Object, Array, String, Number, True, False and Null are considered to be nodes in the context of the document to which they belong.
 A node has a path, a value, and a document.

-The path is an expression of the absolute position at which the node can be found from the context of the document, expressed as a list of strings (where the parent is an object property) or non-negative integers (where the parent is an array).
+The path is an expression of the absolute position at which the node can be found from the context of the document, expressed as a series of strings (where the parent is an object property) or non-negative integers (where the parent is an array).

+A node may also be said to have a name (if its parent node is a JSON Object), or an index (if its parent node is a JSON Array); in either case, this is simply the last item in the path.

+For example, in the following JSON document, the node with the value `"Whittlesford"` has the path `[ "results", 0, "location" ]` and the name `"location"`.
+Its parent node is the JSON Object which has the path `[ "results", 0 ]`, and the index `0`.
+It has no name.
+The JSON Array is the only child of the document node, and its name is "results".

+    {
+      "results": [
+        { "id" : 3,  "location": "Horningsea"   },
+        { "id" : 27, "location": "Whittlesford" }
+      ]
+    }

+Nodes which are document nodes always have an empty path, no name, and no index.
+A node may not be a member of more than one document, nor may it have multiple paths.

 ## Node lists